Fellows have the opportunity to participate in a wide range of required and optional

-Fellows will conduct 1 IA per week during each of their rotations.
-During these appointments, clients will be assessed and referred for treatment at the Center (individual counseling, drop-in groups, interpersonal process groups, etc.), and/or referred for treatment at another campus agency (e.g., psychiatric services at Student Health Services) or in the community.
+Fellows will conduct IAs (exact number depends on track) per week during each of the first two rotations.
+During these appointments, clients will be assessed and referred for treatment at the Center (e.g., individual counseling, drop-in groups, interpersonal process groups, etc.), and/or referred for treatment at another campus agency (e.g., psychiatric services at Student Health Services) or in the community.

 On-Call Emergency Coverage

 Throughout the year, each fellow will provide 2 hours (weekly) of on-call coverage for the Center.

 Fellows are expected to attend weekly clinical team meetings, all-staff meeting on a monthly basis, and periodic in-service presentations/continuing education programming.
 The Postdoctoral Group Supervision is also considered a weekly meeting.

 Each fellow is required to do one case presentation during the training year to the joint staffs of the Counseling Center, Student Health Services, and the St. Petersburg campus Wellness Center, as applicable.
 The overall goal of this presentation is to provide fellows an opportunity to speak about their clinical work in a formalized, professional manner.
 Fellows may select a client seen in their preferred practice setting, and presentations that demonstrate collaboration/consultation among multiple providers and/or between campus partners may be especially interesting to the target audience.